syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 {% endhighlight %}
 {% highlight c# %}
 this.RecursiveAppointmentCollection = new ObservableCollection<Meeting>();
-//Adding custom appointment in the custom appointment collection Meeting dailyEvent = new Meeting
+//Adding custom appointment in the custom appointment collection.
+Meeting dailyEvent = new Meeting
 {
     EventName = "Daily scrum meeting",